Skip to content

 Then validate and reload:

-1. Validate, then reloadnginx -t catches a missing stream {} block or a bad cert path before you take the proxy down:
+1. Validate, then reloadnginx -t catches a bad cert path or syntax error before you take the proxy down:

 Terminal window